Skip to content

 As part of our triage, we may signpost your referral on to specialist services.

-For general enquires about Bereavement Support please call 0191 386 1170 option 9 or contact the team by email thejigsawproject@stcuthbertshospice.com.
-Referrals must be made securely via email to NECNE.StCuthbertsHospiceReferrals@nhs.net.
+For general enquires about Children's Bereavement Support please call 0191 386 1170or contact the team by email thejigsawproject@stcuthbertshospice.com.
+Referrals MUST be made securely via email to NECNE.StCuthbertsHospiceReferrals@nhs.net.

 Make a Jigsaw Project Referral